mediafly/extensions-documentation/interactives.md

 Please note that asking too many times may put the Downloader into a race condition, as each request will trigger the Downloader to poll and possibly start downloading again.
 So, please be considerate and retry no more than once every few seconds.

 As you can see, embedding requires care.
 You cannot assume that the embedded item is available yet, because it may be behind some longer items in the Downloader.
 Instead, you have to try to fetch the content and monitor response codes.

-*Example:*<br>
-We recommend using mflyCommands.js for this purpose.
-See our [open-source Interactives](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples/src/tip/examples/Embed%20and%20Data%20Items/Containing%20Interactive/?at=default) for a working example of Embed.
+This is why we suggest using mflyCommands.js as shown in the example above.

 *Availability:* iOS, Android, Windows 8